mjakeman/encrypted-chat-app/README.md

 # Run Client (GUI)
 python3 src/app.py
 ```

+**IMPORTANT:** In order for the SSL certificates to be detected, both
+the server and client must be run from the root directory.

+Additionally, a virtual environment is included (`venv`) but note that it
+expects PyQt to be provided by the system's site-packages.
+It can be run with
+`source .\venv\bin\activate`.

 ## How to generate certificate
 The certificate (named `cert.pem`) is generated as follows.
 Please